ruanluyu/AePluginDevWorkflow/README.md

 The algorithm coded in the way we provide can also be seamlessly transferred to any host(PhotoShop, OBS, etc.).
 The extra work of this transfer is only to add a new adaptor in step 3 & 4.

+Note that one would have got benefits only in respect of development convenience instead of high execuration performance if one followed this post, which implies that workflow introduced below is not a good scheme in high performance image processing project.

 ## 1. Declare 4 major function types that perform the pixel conversion

 ![fig1](fig1.png)